mazen-khaled/Vehicle_Analysis/README.md

 ### 1. **Top Profit Makers**
 - Identifies the top 5 car makers generating the highest profits.
 - Visualization: Bar chart displaying profit distribution among makers.
+(Not Interactive)

 ### 2. **Car Price Trends Over Years**
-- Tracks changes in vehicle prices (maximum, average, and minimum) from 2010 to 2025.
+- Tracks changes in vehicle prices (maximum, average, and minimum) from 2005 to 2022.
 - Visualization: Line chart highlighting price fluctuations over time.

 ### 3. **Vehicle Concentration Map**
 - Displays regions with the highest concentration of vehicles.
-- Visualization: Geospatial heatmap.
+- Visualization: Map.

 ### 4. **Summary Metrics**
-- **Maximum Vehicle Value:** $2.4M
+- **Maximum Vehicle Value For A Certain Maker:** $2.4M
-- **Average Vehicle Value:** $638.62K
+- **Average Vehicle Value For A Certain Maker:** $638.62K
-- **Minimum Vehicle Value:** $130K
+- **Minimum Vehicle Value For A Certain Maker:** $130K

 ### 5. **Effect of Power and Torque on Price**
 - Analyzes the correlation between vehicle power, torque, and pricing.